 Macular degeneration is a crushing condition, leading to loss of visual acuity, and in some cases, eventual blindness.
 Even those who don’t experience total eyesight loss suffer a frustrating degradation of central vision, which makes driving, using the computer or other devices, recognizing faces, reading and many other activities nearly impossible to do.
-However, recent advancements of stem cell treatments for macular degeneration have provided a beacon of hope to many.
+However, recent advancements in stem cell treatments for macular degeneration are providing a beacon of hope to many.

 While these new treatments are an important and potentially life-saving step forward, the cannot heal all cases of macular degeneration.
 Depending on the severity, the damage to the retina may prove too complete, making stem cell treatments ineffective.
-Additionally, there are other cases where a quality supply of usable stem cells are not available.
 However, while stems cells don’t mean a cure for everyone with macular degeneration, stem cells do provide a potential source of healing for individuals with this devastating disease.

 A Deeper Look At Stem Cell Treatments For Macular Degeneration